-If you’ve ever managed an AdWords account, at some point you’ve sat back, stared at the computer screen and wondered, “Why?
+If you’ve ever managed a Google Ads account, at some point you’ve sat back, stared at the computer screen and wondered, “Why?
 Why is this happening?”

 Even the most experienced account manager has this sort of moment on a regular basis.
-AdWords is just plain hard to figure out.
+Google Ads is just plain hard to figure out.

 You can follow every best practice and come up short…and then make some minor tweak that produces phenomenal results.

-A while back, we realized that a lot of the apparent “randomness” of AdWords management came from the fact that we were relying on personal experience to figure out our best practices.
+A while back, we realized that a lot of the apparent “randomness” of Google Ads management came from the fact that we were relying on personal experience to figure out our best practices.
 That didn’t work.

 After trying to figure out why one person’s “best practices” backfired for someone else, it occurred to me what our problem was—we couldn’t see the forest for the trees.

 To solve this problem, we started accumulating data.
 We collected data on our own accounts.
-We audited over 2,000 AdWords accounts for potential clients.
+We audited over 2,000 Google Ads accounts for potential clients.

 And, amongst all that data, we made some remarkable discoveries.